-The charts below set forth, as of November 28, 2023, the current state of our immuno-oncology therapeutic product candidates and programs.
+The charts below set forth, as of February 28, 2024, the current state of our immuno-oncology therapeutic product candidates and programs.
 The chart contains forward-looking information and projections based on management's current estimates.
 The chart information is based on and subject to many assumptions, as determined by management and not verified by any independent third party, which may change or may not occur as modeled.
 We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
 Before you make an investment decision regarding us, you should make your own analysis of forward-looking statements and our projections about candidate and program development and results.
-PORT-3 has been paused as we await more data.
+PORT-3 is being evaluated as part of an investigator sponsored study without funding from us.
 Additionally, PORT-7 is in Phase 1a from an IND perspective, though we have not commenced dosing patients, which we expect to commence in the first half of calendar year 2024, based upon available liquidity.